React Native SDK - Fetch

 Do not use the BLOCKUA User-Agent in production

 To test your integration, add the header User-Agent with the value BLOCKUA to your request.
 This will hint the remote protection module to block the current request.
-The plugin will react to the blocked request (403 code) and display a Challenge.
+The plugin will react to the blocked request (403 code) and display a challenge.